1805 Info 8d: John Henry Crompton

 Origins of the 42nd Battalion, AIF

-On 2 February 1916, the Australian government agreed to form a Third Division in Queensland commencing March 1916.
+On 2 February 1916, the Australian government formed a Third Division in Queensland commencing March 1916.
 It moved to England to train in July 1916 commanded, for most of its war service, by Major General John Monash.

-John Henry Crompton's 42nd Battalion formed, together with the 41st, 43rd and 44th Battalions, the 11th Infantry Brigade.
-With the 9th and 10th Brigades, its Engineers, Pioneer, Salvage, Ammunition Column, Medical Services, Sanitary Section and four Field Artillery Brigades it contributed to the 3rd Division Australian Imperial Force (AIF), II Anzac Corp.
+John Henry CROMPTON's 42nd Battalion formed, together with the 41st, 43rd and 44th Battalions, the 11th Infantry Brigade.
+With the 9th and 10th Brigades, its Engineers, Pioneer, Salvage, Ammunition Column, Medical Services, Sanitary Section and four Field Artillery Brigades it was part of the Australian 3rd Division, II Anzac Corp.

 Enlisting